-It may surprise you to know that London is home to ‘the world’s first and only choux pastry specialist patisserie in the world’, Maitre Choux.
-The window displays are filled daily with incredible éclairs, choux and chouquettes, enough to make any Parisian jealous.
+It may surprise you to know that London is home to ‘the world’s first and only pastry specialist patisserie in the world’, Maitre Choux.
+The window displays are filled daily with incredible eclairs, choux and chouquettes, enough to make any Parisian jealous.
 Oh, and did we mention they are created by a three-star Michelin pastry chef?
 If you want to add a little bit of class to your sugar fix, then this is the place to go.
 The broad range of flavours are updated constantly, which is the perfect excuse to frequently return for another taste.

-Anges De Sucre
+Anges de Sucre

 If you’re looking for an incredible bespoke cake, Anges de Sucre is the place to seek out.
-The official cake and confectionaire of Selfridges Oxford Street, one look at their creations and you’ll be scrounging for any excuse to order a custom delicacy.
+The official cake and confectioner of Selfridges Oxford Street, one look at their creations and you’ll be scrounging for any excuse to order a custom delicacy.
 Try their vanilla sponge cake covered in smooth and silky vanilla Swiss meringue buttercream, dripping Belgian chocolate glaze, then topped with passion-fruit-coconut and lime-basil macarons, passion fruit and raspberry marshmallows, baked buttermilk doughnuts, Skittles and sprinkles galore.
-If you don’t want a whole cake, they are known for plenty of other sweet treats, including s’mores, tea cakes, marshmallows, cookies, macarons and the deliciously deceptive ‘unscotch eggs’.
+If you don’t want a whole cake, they are known for plenty of other sweet treats, including s’mores, tea cakes, marshmallows, cookies, macarons and the deliciously deceptive ‘unScotch eggs’.

-Sloane Brothers Frozen Yoghurt
+The Sloane Brothers Frozen Yoghurt Co.

 Soft Serve Society

 Are you even in London if you don’t go and browse through Borough Market and pick up an indulgent doughnut from the Bread Ahead stall on a Saturday morning?
 The salted caramel doughnut topped with a chunk of honeycomb is an absolute delight.
-Also, if you want to know the secrets on how to make their doughnuts at home, Bread Ahead has a baking school right next to the market.
+Also, if you want to know how to make their doughnuts at home, Bread Ahead has a baking school right next to the market.
 You can now also find them in Westfield Stratford City and other markets around London.